Benjamin Looi

 WOLE is flexible about how clients reach the phone:

-The phone must be on the same LAN as the devices you want to wake — WOL magic packets are UDP broadcasts that don't route across subnets.
-But the HTTP endpoint that triggers those packets can be accessed from anywhere you can reach the phone.
+The phone must be on the same LAN as the devices you want to wake, because WOL magic packets are UDP broadcasts that do not route across subnets.
+The HTTP endpoint that triggers those packets can be accessed from anywhere you can reach the phone.

 Tech Stack